MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Collection

-We collected social media posts from four platforms: Reddit, TikTok, X, and YouTube with a total of 130,525 posts.
-These four platforms are widely used by diverse demographics and communities as they provide users with different ways to disseminate information in the multi-modality form of text, images, and videos~\cite{TTandYouTube, TwitterandReddit}.
-The social media data collection adopted the Reddit API\footnote{https://www.reddit.com/dev/api}, Twikit Scraper\footnote{https://pypi.org/project/twikit}, TikTok Research Tools\footnote{https://developers.tiktok.com/products/research-api}, PyTok Wrapper\footnote{https://pypi.org/project/PyTok}, and YouTube API\footnote{https://developers.google.com/youtube/v3}.
+We collected social media posts from three platforms: Reddit, TikTok, and YouTube with a total of 82,095 posts.
+These three platforms are widely used by diverse demographics and communities as they provide users with different ways to disseminate information in the multi-modality form of text, images, and videos~\cite{TTandYouTube}.
+The social media data collection adopted the Reddit API\footnote{https://www.reddit.com/dev/api}, TikTok Research Tools\footnote{https://developers.tiktok.com/products/research-api}, and YouTube API\footnote{https://developers.google.com/youtube/v3}.
+We did not include data from X because the platform discontinued free academic API access in 2023 and replaced it with expensive paid tiers, making large-scale data collection financially infeasible for this project~\cite{murtfeldt2024rip, pehlivan2025can, bisiani2025uktwitnewscor}.
 We utilized three keywords: \textit{Hurricane}, \textit{Hurricane Helene}, and \textit{Hurricane Milton} to retrieve relevant content.
-In addition, we only consider posts written in English in this study.
-We note that social media data may contain users' personally identifiable information, raising potential concerns regarding user privacy.
-To ensure the ethics of the research and protect users' privacy, we only collected post information (i.e., ID, post content, and post time) without users' identity information.
-Table~\ref{tab:CollectionNum} presents the number of posts collected from various social media platforms.
-For text-centric platforms like Reddit and X, we not only collected the title and description of the post but also collected the attached images and videos.
+To ensure the ethics of the research and protect users' privacy, we only collected post information (i.e., post ID, post content, post time, and post location) without users' identity information.
+Table~\ref{tab:CollectionNum} presents the number of posts collected from three social media platforms.
+For text-centric platforms like Reddit, we not only collected the title and description of the post but also collected the attached images and videos.
+For video-centric platforms such as TikTok and YouTube, we collected the video together with the textual data, including title and description.
 To reduce the cost and workload for further cleaning and annotation tasks, we only collected videos from TikTok and YouTube that are less than five minutes long.